Bodmin Moor: Geography

 Dramatic granite tors rise from the rolling moorland: the best known are Brown Willy, the highest point in Cornwall at 417 m, and Rough Tor at 400 m.
 To the south-east Kilmar Tor and Caradon Hill are the most prominent hills.
 Considerable areas of the moor are poorly drained and form marshes (in hot summers these can dry out).
 The rest of the moor is mostly rough pasture or covered with heather and other low vegetation.

 The moor contains about 500 holdings with around 10,000 beef cows, 55,000 breeding ewes and 1,000 horses and ponies.
 Most of the moor is a Site of Special Scientific Interest (SSSI), Bodmin Moor, North, and has been designated an Area of Outstanding Natural Beauty (AONB), as part of Cornwall AONB.
 The moor has been identified by BirdLife International as an Important Bird Area (IBA) because it supports about 260 breeding pairs of European stonechats as well as a wintering population of 10,000 Eurasian golden plovers.
 The moor has also been recognised as a separate natural region and designated as national character area 153 by Natural England.

+Institutional landowners within Bodmin Moor, North SSSI include the National Trust, the Ministry of Defence, the Forestry Commission and Highways England.